gitpod-io/retired-gatsby-website/src/docs/python-in-gitpod.md

     ]
 }
 ```
-Then, simply open the Python file you want to debug, then open the Debug panel (in the left vertical toolbar, click the icon with the crossed-out-spider), and click the green "Run" button.
+Then, simply open the Python file you want to debug, open the Debug panel (in the left vertical toolbar, click the icon with the crossed-out-spider), and click the green "Run" button.

 <br>